tylerfieldccsf/campaign-api-client/README.rst

 9) Complete the Sync Session when done with desired Sync Topics.
 User provides the Session ID
     * example: `python campaign_api_client.py --session complete 05af361b-6c4b-489f-9673-4cfe7f189ddd`
     * **Note: The Sync process is now Complete**
-10) Optionally Cancel the Sync Subscription.
-User provides the Subscription ID and Version number
+10) **Optionally Cancel the Sync Subscription.
+User provides the Subscription ID and Version number**

     * example: `python campaign_api_client.py --cancel-subscription 48aae322-a0be-42c3-b010-61534a8aa964 1`

 Included in the project is a script named campaign_api_main.py.
 This script contains example usage of the Campaign API Client by demonstrating the complete process of syncing campaign data.

+Also included in the project are some simple unit test that demonstrate and validate the usage and behavior of the Campaign API Client.

 **Provided and supported by NetFile, Inc. The largest provider of Campaign and SEI services in California.**